 A Failed Acquisition – Was It The Business or Was It Me?

-The problem was I didn’t perform the proper due diligence against my own skills, education, and talents.
-Had I done that honest self-assessment when I read that description, I would have realized that the business was a poor fit for my business background and skills that early in my acquisition career.
+The problem was that I didn’t perform the proper due diligence against my skills, education, and talents.
+Had I done that honest self-assessment when I read that description, I would have realized that the business was a poor fit for my business background and skills early in my acquisition career.

-It was me that failed the business, not the business that failed me.
+I failed the business, not the business that failed me.